 This salad is very flavoursome because of the roasting of the pepper, during which the sugars caramelise and the pepper gets its sweet and deep flavours.
 Which work fabulous with the acidity of the sherry vinegar.

 The usage of good high quality olive oil, and vinegar are recommended for this red pepper salad.
-You can play a bit with the amount of onion, and garlic you wish to add.
+You can play with the amount of onion, and garlic you use.
 Try different proportions and adjust to your own personal liking.

 Enjoy one of my favourite Spanish tapas dishes!
 So easy, but oh so flavoursome!
 Add @haricoco1 to your insta posts to share how we all use this salad in different ways.